-(3) TERMINAL ACQUISITIONS AND DISPOSITIONS
+(3) TERMINAL ACQUISITIONS

 Investment in BOSTCO project.
 On December 20, 2012, we acquired a 42.5% interest in BOSTCO, for approximately \$79 million, from Kinder Morgan Energy Partners, L.P. ("Kinder Morgan").
-We funded this acquisition utilizing additional borrowings under our credit facility.
 BOSTCO is a new black oil terminal facility on the Houston Ship Channel designed to handle residual fuel, feedstocks, distillates and other black oils.
-The initial phase of the BOSTCO project involves construction of 50 storage tanks with approximately 6.1 million barrels of storage capacity at an estimated cost of approximately \$425 million.
+The initial phase of the BOSTCO project involves construction of 50 storage tanks with approximately 6.1 million barrels of storage capacity at an estimated cost of approximately \$431 million.
 The BOSTCO facility is scheduled to begin commercial operation in the fourth quarter of 2013.
 Completion of the full 6.1 million barrels of storage capacity and related infrastructure is scheduled for early 2014.
-Upon completion of the project, and assuming we maintain our 42.5% interest, we expect our total payments for the project to be approximately \$183 million, which includes our December 20, 2012 investment of approximately \$79 million.